foxhound87/reactive-datatable/DOCS/1--project-setup.md

 ### Initialize the Project

-Clone [RFX-Next](https://github.com/foxhound87/rfx-next), or install Next.js or another environment with support to EcmaScript Decorators.
+Clone [RFX-Next](https://github.com/foxhound87/rfx-next), or install Next.js or another React environment.

 RFX-Next will provide some of the implementations below OOTB with decorators and feathers app auth.